 In the midst of a global pandemic, how does one stop to consider an even greater looming crisis - climate change?
 Every person is in a different state: for some, the pandemic has not changed much - we can work from home or are retired.
 Others may now be unemployed, sleepless at night.
 And what of the homeless?
 Or juggling frantic days of work-at-home, kids to be schooled at home, worry about parents in long-term care facilities, and so on.
 We know the mental health profession has seen a large spike in cases due to the pandemic.

-We explored ways nature can be a refuge or solace; how quickly water and the air cleared when things ground to a stop in the early weeks of the pandemic; or as we saw eco-racism laid bare.
+During the summer and fall of 2020, we explored ways nature can be a refuge or solace; how quickly water and the air cleared when things ground to a stop in the early weeks of the pandemic; or as we saw eco-racism laid bare.
 There are many dimensions to our current reality.
 Perhaps the only thing we know for sure is that coming together in a safe forum that values you wherever you are in all this, is a good place to start.
 And that is what the summer sessions were created for - to explore together, from all our varied current circumstances, where you will be valued for simply being you, and in doing so, we can hear and value each other and support each other as we explore ways to move through this pandemic and learn enduring lessons for future crises.

 There were four Conversations in this initial phase, which you can now find in our Archive Tab: